Diet and Nutrition Research on Amazon Parrots?

 However at no

 time did we ever feed any pea nuts in shell at all.

-Again blood chemistry panels were pulled each month, WOW, we could not believe the difference in the ranges, they were perfect, the over all feathers changed, the feathers seemed to tighten up, the blue fronts and yellow shouldered all seemed to gain weight to absolute optimal levels, the other species, napes, yellow heads, red lored, greencheeks and lilac crowns all showed no changes in weight, but were in perfect shape and seemed to be more active in the cages and fly more, always climbing and exploring, the over all activity was amazing, the blue fronted amazons changed the most, they seemed most satisfied, and the fertility increased, we had pairs that only the year before the change, had a drop of 40%, now the same birds were at 90%+ fertility rates, one pair of blue fronted that had only produced 1 clutch each season before now had a series of 4 eggs each clutch and had 3 clutches the first year of the change of diets,.and the fertility was at amazing amost at 100%.
+Again blood chemistry panels were pulled each month, WOW, we could not believe the difference in the ranges, they were perfect, the over all feathers changed, the feathers seemed to tighten up, the blue fronts and yellow shouldered all seemed to gain weight to absolute optimal levels, the other species, napes, yellow heads, red lored, green cheeks and lilac crowns all showed no changes in weight, but were in perfect shape and seemed to be more active in the cages and fly more, always climbing and exploring, the over all activity was amazing, the blue fronted amazons changed the most, they seemed most satisfied, and the fertility increased, we had pairs that only the year before the diet change, had a drop of 40%, now the same birds were at 90%+ fertility rates, one example pair of blue fronted that had only produced 1 clutch each season before now had a series of 4 eggs each clutch and had 3 clutches the first year of the change of diets,.and the fertility was at amazing almost at 100%.